hiroyuki-kasai/GDLibrary/README.md

 Usage example (Rosenbrock problem)
 ----------------------------
-Now, you just execute "**demo.m**" for demonstration of this package.
+Now, just execute `demo` for demonstration of this package.
 ```Matlab
 %% Execute the demonstration script
 demo;